 In particular, Cristina focuses on comprehensive primary and secondary sanctions, including those maintained by the United States against Iran, Syria, Sudan, Cuba, the Crimea region of Ukraine and North Korea.
-She also advises with respect to the sectoral sanctions maintained by the United States against Russia.
+She also advises with respect to the sectoral sanctions maintained by the United States against Russia and Venezuela.
 Cristina's sanctions expertise includes matters involving designated parties on OFAC's Specially Designated Nationals and Blocked Persons List (SDN List), including applications to unblock assets, as well as matters involving other restricted parties, including parties on OFAC's Sectoral Sanctions Identifications List (SSI List) and the BIS Entity List.

 Beyond compliance advice, Cristina also assists with internal investigations of possible sanctions and export control violations, as well as assisting companies with any Voluntary Self-Disclosures (VSD) to the relevant government agencies.